george-perry/movie-recommender/README.md

 ## Current Progress

 * Developed a functioning web scraper to download data
-* Used machine learning (scikit-learn) to produce a similarity score
+* Used machine learning (scikit-learn) to produce a similarity score based off an initial movie and optionally filters by IMDb ratings
-* Created a website that recommends movies based off an initial movie and optionally filters by IMDb ratings
+* Deployed website through Heroku

 ## Future goals